 - Type “cmd” on the search bar, right-click on the top result, and select “Run as Administrator“.

-- When the UAC window comes into view, hit Yes.
+- If the UAC window comes into view, hit Yes.

 - When the Windows Console comes into view, run the below command –